loyjoy/welcome/documentation/introduction/GET_STARTED.md

   <img src="frontpage_.png" alt="Analytics Frontpage 2" title="Analytics Frontpage 2" width="400"/>
 </p>

-But also in which language your chatbot is used, at which time most customers use the offer, or how many customers have logged in with a code can be found under "Analytics".
+Understand in which language and at what time your chatbot is used the most.
+Depending on your chatbot type, you will find all the collected data in the Analytics.
 <p align="center">
   <img src="customers_language.png" alt="Customers per language" title="Customers per language" width="400"/>
   <img src="customers_per_time.png" alt="Customers per time" title="Customers per time" width="400"/>